 Transfer applicants must apply prior to beginning their second year of law school and may transfer no more than 32 semester hours (48 quarter hours).

-A transfer student receives university credit on the following terms:
+A transfer student receives academic credit on the following terms:

 - total number of credit hours transferred may not exceed the number of credit hours earned during the first year by Texas Law students;

-- transfer credit is not given for any course in which the student earned a grade of less than C, or its equivalent as determined by the dean; and
+- transfer credit is not given for any course in which the student earned a grade of less than C, or its equivalent as determined by the Assistant Dean of Student Affairs; and

 - a CR grade is recorded for all transferred work.